Clemapfel/jluna/docs/manual.md

 where `jl_to_string` is a C-function that takes an `Any*` and calls `Base.string`, returning the resulting string.

-Because the proxies hold ownership of the bound values and are unnamed, the result of `get_bindings` is a stable snapshot of a module, even if the module continues to be modified, the map returned by `get_bindings` stays the same.
+Because the proxies hold ownership of the bound values and are unnamed, the result of `get_bindings` is a stable snapshot of a module.
+Even if the module continues to be modified, the map returned by `get_bindings` stays the same.
 This means `get_bindings` gives us a way to save the current state of the module.

 ---